chatwoot/docs/docs/product/channels/api/public-apis.md

 ## Connecting to the Chatwoot WebSockets

-To receive the real-time updates from the agent dashboard, You can connect to the chatwoot WebSockets.
+To receive the real-time updates from the agent dashboard, You can connect to the Chatwoot WebSockets.
 Chatwoot WebSockets connecting can be made at the following URL
 ```
 <your installation url>/cable